 We chose HRDQ as our best overall diversity training provider because their training is interactive, fostering both cooperation and team-building.
 Training starts at $999, which puts the cost for teaching 25 employees at just under $40 each.
 Training refills (replenishment of course materials) of certain workshop and activity materials are available for $500.
 However, training does not provide employees with a certificate of completion.

 HRDQ has been a coaching and training tool provider since 1977.
 The company provides training on a wide range of topics including accountability, coaching, leadership, decision making, and performance management.
 HRDQ is headquartered in West Chester, Pennsylvania.
 While there is no Better Business Bureau listing, the company has few complaints that we could find online.

 Compliance Training Group is a division of Employers Choice, which was founded in 2002.
-It is based in Los Angeles and has an A+ rating from the Better Business Bureau.
+It has offices in Southern California and New York.
 Compliance Training Group provides employee training on a number of different subjects including substance abuse awareness, sexual harassment, violence in the workplace, and workplace ethics.

 We chose Compliance Training Group as our runner-up for best overall diversity training provider because the company offers diversity and sensitivity training programs that are specifically geared toward employees and supervisors.
 Programs can be accessed and completed 24 hours a day.

 In addition to being easy to purchase and complete online, diversity and sensitivity training from Compliance Training Group is also cost-effective, coming in at just $30 per employee.
 Employee training programs last one hour, while supervisor training is 90 minutes.

 Best University Training for Managers & HR Professionals : eCornell